Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     jointly awarded by Vietnam National University, Hanoi.
-2. Every year, the Director of Hanoi National University decides to establish the Postgraduate Admission Steering Committee (common for both master\'s and doctoral levels) of Hanoi National University (abbreviated as Admission Steering Committee).
+2. Every year, the Director of Hanoi National University decides to establish the Postgraduate Admission Steering Committee (common for both master's and doctoral levels) of Hanoi National University (abbreviated as Admission Steering Committee).
 The Training Department is the standing unit of the Admission Steering Committee, the focal point for directing, inspecting, and supervising Hanoi National University on admission work and resolving arising issues.
-3. The head of the training unit decides to establish the Postgraduate Admissions Council of his/her unit (common for both master\'s and doctoral levels for units that enroll/train for both levels) and reports to Hanoi National University (through the Training Department).
+3. The head of the training unit decides to establish the Postgraduate Admissions Council of his/her unit (common for both master's and doctoral levels for units that enroll/train for both levels) and reports to Hanoi National University (through the Training Department).
 The composition of the Admissions Council includes: